-Special report: York County Prison maintained by 'phone tax' on prisoners' families
+Special report: County prison maintained by 'phone tax' on prisoners' families

 Keena Minifield and Chris Guido, both of York City, share their experience in working to stay in communication. during Guido's time in York County Prison.